Planning for a win : An Outside idea

 It’s one thing to have a plan that one day you’ll earn a certain amount of money.
 But it’s another thing to sit with yourself and plan exactly how you’ll make that happen.
 My advice, get down to the nitty gritty.

 Planning also helps you with decision making.
 Because when faced with a dilemma, you’ll always go for the answer that leads you closer to your dreams.
 Your decisions will be more future-focussed and will guide your current decisions.

 At Outside ideas, we’ve found that planning doesn’t need to be a boring complicated process.
 A relatively simple document is enough to help people get some clarity and focus.
 You can download that simple document here.

 How do I plan?

-As part of your Quarter 2 business plan, you’ll need to evaluate your Quarter 1.
+As part of your new Quarter business plan, you’ll need to evaluate the last Quarter.
 Sit down and ask yourself some hard questions: